coders-school/stl/module3/03_algorithms.en.md

 ## Task 1

-Write a function to adopt `std::vector<int>&`, a variable `int value`, and a variable `int new_pos`.
-The function should find `value` in `std::vector<int>` and if he finds it, put it in a new place `new_pos`by properly shifting the rest of the elements so as not to disturb their sequence.
-Then return `true`if the process was successful, or `false`if the order could not be changed (e.g., the value does not exist).
+Write a function that takes `std::vector<int>&`, a variable `int value`, and a variable `int new_pos`.
+The function should find `value` in `std::vector<int>` and if it finds it, put it in a new place `new_pos` by properly shifting the rest of the elements so as not to disturb their order.
+Then return `true` if the process was successful, or `false` if the order could not be changed (e.g., the value does not exist).

 `bool ChangePos(std::vector<int>& vec, int value, int new_pos)`
 <!-- .element: class="fragment fade-in" -->